MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

 // cfv_consumer_directives.dspec
+// Refined according to DefinitiveSpec methodology with qualified names and stable IDs
 // Provides directives and best practice guidance for applications consuming the CascadeFlowVisualizer library.

 directive cfv_consumer_directives.CustomNodeRendering {
+    id: "CFV_DIR_NODE_001"
     title: "Directive for Implementing Custom Node Renderers"
     target_tool: "HumanDeveloper_React_CascadeVisualizerConsumer"
     description: "Provides best practices and expected patterns for creating custom node components to be used with the `customNodeTypes` prop of CascadeFlowVisualizer."